Copyright law of the Netherlands: Private copy

 On 10 April 2014 the European Court of Justice ruled the Dutch exclusion for home-copying to be infringing the directive 2001/29/EG – article 5 § 2- b and § 5.
-According to EU directive, this makes homecopying unlawful.
+According to EU directive, this makes home-copying unlawful.
 There have been other cases in which Dutch Auteurswet has been ruled unlawful.
-The Netherlands however has not changed said article nor complied to the request to make prosecuting those whom homecopy possible.
+The Netherlands however has not changed said article nor complied to the request to make prosecuting those whom home copy possible.

 History

 Historically, governments issued monopolierechten (monopoly-rights) to publishers for the sale of printed work.
 Great Britain was the first to change this in 1710, with the Statute of Anne, which stated that authors, not publishers, had the right to claim a monopoly on the work.
 It also entailed protection for buyers of printed work in that publishers were no longer allowed to control the use of sold works.
 Furthermore, it limited exclusive rights to 28 years, after which the work or works would be released to the public domain.

 In 1817, the first copyright legislation (Auteurswet) introduced, then later extended in 1881, 1912 and 2008, respectively.

 The Berne Convention in 1886, was the first multilateral treaty to provide for reciprocal treatment of copyrights among sovereign nations.
 Under the Berne Convention the right of ownership (eigendomsrecht in Dutch) was automatically granted to every creative work.
 The author no longer needed to register the work, and was not required to apply for copyright coverage.

 The Berne Convention is still in effect today.
 When a work is finished (defined as being written or recorded on a physical medium), the author automatically receives all exclusive rights for that work as well as derivatives, unless and until the author explicitly renounces those rights or the copyright expires.
 The expiration time differs from country to country, but according to the Berne Convention the minimum duration is the lifetime of the author plus 50 years.